-The Consolidated Order requires this Sixth Interim Report (and all subsequent reports) to contain "[t]he Receiver's recommendations for a continuation or discontinuation of the [R]eceivership and the reasons for the recommendations."
+The Consolidated Order requires this Seventh Interim Report (and all subsequent reports) to contain "[t]he Receiver's recommendations for a continuation or discontinuation of the [R]eceivership and the reasons for the recommendations."
 Doc.
 177 ¶ 56.G.
-At this early stage, the Receiver recommends continuation of the Receivership because he still has (1) more than \$2.5 million to repatriate from the United Kingdom (through the DOJ) and Belize; (2) at least six parcels of real estate to liquidate; (3) additional personal property to liquidate; (4) litigation to bring and/or prosecute, including clawback claims; and (5) a claims process to complete for the distribution of funds.
+At this stage, the Receiver recommends continuation of the Receivership because he still has (1) more than \$2 million to repatriate from the United Kingdom (through the DOJ) and more than \$500,000 from Belize; (2) additional real estate to liquidate; (3) additional personal property to liquidate; (4) litigation to bring and/or prosecute, including clawback claims; and (5) a claims process to complete for the distribution of funds.